/**

 Creates a

 * RateBasedRule.
-The RateBasedRule
+The RateBasedRule contains a

-, which specifies the maximum number of requests that AWS
+* RateLimit, which specifies the maximum number of requests that AWS

 * WAF allows from a specified IP address in a five-minute period.
 The

-also contains the IPSet
+* RateBasedRule also contains the IPSet objects,

-objects, and other predicates that identify the
+* ByteMatchSet objects, and other predicates that identify the

 * requests that you want to count or block if these requests exceed the

-* RateLimit
+* RateLimit.

 If you add more than one predicate to a

-, a request not only must exceed the
+* RateBasedRule, a request not only must exceed the

-, but it also must match all the conditions to be counted
+* RateLimit, but it also must match all the conditions to be counted

 * or blocked.
 For example, suppose you add the following to a

-* RateBasedRule
+* RateBasedRule:

-An IPSet
+An IPSet that matches

 * the IP address 192.0.2.44/32